-Here's how the University of Rhode Island's Summer Institute in Digital Literacy has had
+Here is how the University of Rhode Island’s Summer Institute in Digital Literacy

 A PROGRAM TO GROW WITH

 Brazil's media literacy community has been fertilized and supported by their participation in the Summer Institute in Digital Literacy.
 Here's how it began: in July 2019, having just launched EducaMídia, the Brazilian media literacy program, we decided to attend the Summer Institute in Digital Literacy in Providence as a team.

 EducaMídia is Palavra Aberta's program to train teachers and educational organizations by engaging society in the media education process of young people, and developing their communication potential in different media.
 It was built from three core competencies: (1) critical interpretation of information, (2) active production of content and (3) responsible participation in society.

 We secured a grant from the U.S. State Department to bring along an additional group of 5 educators, knowing that we would have to form a core group of facilitators; and also invited some other education leaders to see media literacy practices in action.
 Seeing the photo of the Brazilian group on the DigiURI web site, we couldn’t help looking back at the many wonderful things that have happened since our first participation.

 After attending the Summer Institute in Digital Literacy, we launched a professional development effort that has grown into a 30-hour MOOC (massive online course).